Sparkleleuk/Sustainability_Matters/_posts/2018-05-03-volkswagen.markdown

 ---
 layout: post
 title:  "A New Era?"
-excerpt: "Volkswagen survives shareholder dissent; new CEO promises more responsible company.
+excerpt: "Volkswagen's new CEO promises more responsible company as investors call for reforms.
 ICYMI, the EPA head is now facing 11 investigations for ethical misconduct."
 categories: [Ethics]
 ---